-For form content we add in our static code.
+For form content, we add in our static code.
 When displaying static coupon codes inside of your signup forms, you can display the code in the main form, or in the success message.
-Usually you’d display the code in the success message if you wanted to and ensure someone fills out your from before getting your coupon code.
+Usually, you’d display the code in the success message if you wanted to and ensure someone fills out your form before getting your coupon code.

 The last step is to remove anything else we don’t need.
 For our button, we’re changing the text and updating the behavior so the form closes when this button is clicked.

 Now, this form is ready to go.
 It will only display to customers coming to our site from our Facebook campaign, and it will deliver the static discount code we promised in our ads.

 How do you know if your forms are successful?
 Klaviyo offers a pre-built dashboard view that displays all of your form data, as well as the ability to customize the dashboard to fit your needs.